Elerqsousy/grandeur-frontend/README.md

 ## 🔗 Back End Link <a name="documentation"></a>
   > _Our [Grandeur Backend](https://github.com/Elerqsousy/grandeur-backend) code is stored in a separate repository and is built using Ruby on Rails and PostgreSQL database.
 The backend is responsible for processing data and handling API requests from the front end.
-To access our backend code, please click [here](https://github.com/Elerqsousy/grandeur-backend)._
+To access our backend API, please click [here](https://github.com/Elerqsousy/grandeur-backend)._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>